 The city has the SMSS bus service.
 These buses use CNG fuel and contain LCD screens with every detail of the journey.

-Culture and Festivals
+Culture And Festivals

 Surat is the city where all festivals are celebrated with great spirit.
-Starting from Navratri, Diwali, Ganesh Chaturthi and the kite-flying festival during “Makar Sankranti”, all are very popular festivals in Surat.
+Starting from Navratri, Diwali, Ganesh Chaturthi and the kite flying festival during Makar Sankranti, all are very popular festivals in Surat.

-Chandi Padvo is also another favorite festival of the Surtis that usually fall a day after "Sharad Purnima", the full moon day in the month of October.
+Chandi Padvo is also another favourite festival of the Surtis that usually falls a day after Sharad Purnima, the full moon day in the month of October.
 On this day, Surtis buy Ghari and lots of other Surti delicacies.